constellators/constellate/README.md

 ## Plugins

-Constellate allows for a powerful plugin based system that allows you to target 3 seperate aspects of the system: compilation, development, and deployment.
-We provide a strong set of Core plugin - some of which need to be explicitly installed in order to maintain a respectable bundle size of the core `constellate` package.
+Constellate allows for a powerful plugin based system that allows you to target 3 seperate aspects of the system: build, develop, and deploy.
+We provide a set of Core plugins - some of which need to be explicitly installed so that we keep the core `constellate` package size respectable.

 In addition to using one of the core plugins the system allows you to use any custom plugin, developed by your team or others.
 Please see the ["Plugin Development"](#plugin-development) docs for more information.

-### Compiler Plugins
+### Build Plugins

 #### none

 > TODO

-#### constellate-plugin-compiler-babel
+#### constellate-plugin-build-babel

 > TODO

-#### constellate-plugin-compiler-webpack
+#### constellate-plugin-build-webpack

 > TODO

-#### constellate-plugin-compiler-webpack-node
+#### constellate-plugin-build-webpack-node

 > TODO